d1-create/PyCoinFlipper/README.md

 - Random Libary
 - Time Library
 - Os Library
-# Installation Commands
-Command: Pip install random os time
+*Command to install*: Pip install random os time
 # Usage
 simply enter the number of coins you want to calculate and then it will create the following data:
 - Number of heads